Medicaid expansion can save lives of infants and moms, study says

 Research has found that Medicaid expansion was associated with lower rates of maternal mortality, reflecting 1.6 fewer maternal deaths per 100,000 women.

-If a state accepts full Medicaid expansion, “they would drop their rates of infant mortality and maternal mortality,’’ study author Adam Searing of the Georgetown Center told Georgia Health News.
+If a state accepts full Medicaid expansion, “they would drop their rates of infant mortality and maternal mortality,’’ study author Adam Searing of the Georgetown Center told GHN.

 The Kemp waiver plan was passed by the General Assembly early this year.
 It authorizes the governor to hire a consulting firm to develop a proposal for enacting changes to the state’s Medicaid program, potentially adding more people to the rolls.
 The proposal will be submitted for federal approval.